Finding a Top Financial Advisor Firm in Maine

 Even still, the firm believes that certain investment types are “evergreen” and therefore usually beneficial to client portfolios.
 These investment types include individual stocks and bonds, exchange-traded funds (ETFs), options, pooled investment vehicles and mutual funds.

-HeadInvest is a fee-only financial advisor firm with offices in Portland.
+HeadInvest is a financial advisor firm with offices in Portland.
 Clients will have access to just one chartered financial analyst (CFA) on the firm’s seven-person advisory team.
-The individual client base at this firm is evenly divided between non-high-net-worth individuals and high-net-worth individuals.
+The individual client base at this firm is nearly evenly divided between non-high-net-worth individuals and high-net-worth individuals.
 Other typical clients include endowments, trusts, corporations and retirement plans.

 Prior to opening a relationship with this firm, be sure you have at least $500,000 in investable assets.
 However, the firm does state that this is a case-by-case minimum, meaning it will accept smaller accounts at its discretion.